cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 1. Every issue must contain the Flow Block HTML exactly as templated.
 2. Fill only the bracketed `[VARIABLES]`.
 Do NOT modify the HTML structure.
-3. Keep figure number as "Fig. 01" — there's only one diagram per issue.
+3. Keep figure number as "Fig. 01" — there's only one Flow diagram per issue.
 4. No SVG anywhere.
 Pure HTML tables only.
 5. Three cards: white (input), black (process), clay (output).
 Always these three colors in that order.